itsjunetime/smserver_receiver/README.md

  - Searching through existing conversations

 ## Debugging
-- To debug, set 'debug' to True on line 38 of main.py.
+- To debug, set 'debug' to True on line 63 of `main.py`
 - Run the program again, and check what was the last thing to flash on the screen before the program either crashed or froze.
 - Cross-reference the printed text with the code (find where in the code that command is printed), and try to fix it from there if you know python/curses.
 - If you don't want to mess with anything, submit an issue report on github with the last message that was printed, and what your settings array looks like.

 ### Acknowledged Issues
 - Messages with an attachment and no text have an extra blank line underneath them
-- The new composition box fails to send a text every time (in my limited testing).
-Working on this.
 - The program randomly completely spazzes out, replaces every box with random characters, and tries to print something to your printer??
 This is absolutely baffling and I have no idea what is causing it.

 ## Settings variables:
+### Any of these can be temporarily set without changing the script file by passing its name in with its value when calling the script. e.g. `python3 ./main.py --secure false` or `python3 ./main.py --colorscheme default`

 - `ip`: This contains the private IP of your host device, as a string.
 Should start with '192.168' or '10.10'.
+- `fallback`: This is the fallback device IP to try if the host device fails.
 - `port`: This should default to 8741, and should be the port over which your host device communicates.
+- `secure`: If you have SSL enabled on SMServer, set this to true.
+If you have SSL disabled, set this to false.
 - `socket_port`: This is the port which the websocket will communicate on.
 The default should be 8740, keep that if you haven't chaned anything on the host device.
 - `pass`: This contains the password to your server.
 It may need to be changed if you change the password to your main server.
 - `req`: This should not be changed, unless you've messed with the source code of the smserver app.
 It's just the subdirectory of the main server where the requests will go.